 Low Carb, Keto, Gluten-free, and Dairy-free with Paleo and Whole30 Options

 In addition to being low FODMAP, this balsamic vinaigrette is also Keto, low carb, gluten-free and dairy-free.
 To make it Paleo and Whole30 compliant, use a compliant sweetener or leave the sweetener out entirely.
 If eating Paleo, I suggest maple syrup to taste, starting with ¼ teaspoon, tasting, and working your way up from there.
-If doing a Whole30, I suggest using 1 tablespoon of coconut aminos instead of the liquid stevia.

 So simple!
 The equipment I use to make this Low FODMAP Balsamic Vinaigrette includes: